Cars Brands that start with B

 Bentley Logo

-The most famous car manufacturer from the United Kingdom – Bentley Motors Limited, began its work in early 1919.
-Founded by Walter Owen Bentley, Frank Burgess, and Harry Varley, the company released the first model in July 1919.
-The company is focused on the luxury car category.
-The most prestigious model, the 8L, came out in 1930.
-It was the last car of an independent company.
-It then became a division of the Volkswagen Group Audi AG.
+The most famous car manufacturer from the UK, Bentley Motors Limited, began operations in early 1919.
+Founded by Walter Owen Bentley, Frank Burgess, and Harry Varley, the company produced its first model in July 1919.
+The company focused on the luxury car category.
+The most prestigious model, the 8L, was released in 1930.
+It was the last car of the independent company.
+Then, it became a division of the Volkswagen Group Audi AG concern.
 In 2020, the Mulliner Bacalar sports car was announced.
-2021 – Bentley Flying Spur, Bentley Continental GT, Bentley Bentayga.
-On the plan – electric vehicles.
+In 2021 – Bentley Flying Spur, Bentley Continental GT, Bentley Bentayga.
+Electric cars are in the plans.

 Benz